zeeshan595/shadow-sheet/public/store.md

 # Dice

-A feature rich character sheet that can be used for systems with roll high on D20 and 6 DnD stats (STR, DEX, CON, INT, WIS, CHA).
+A feature rich character sheet for shadowdark

 **Features**